digitalrebar/provision/doc/integrations/terraform.rst

 Just use `terraform apply` and `terraform destroy` and as normal!

 Note: the examples above use variables for endpoint login.
-The syntax for overriding these variables is `-var 'api_url=https://[ip address]:8092'`.
+The syntax for overriding these variables to set environment variables starting with `export TF_VAR_my_var=` and the variable name or pass `-var 'api_url=https://[ip address]:8092'`.
 User names and passwords should never be hard coded into plan files!

 Extending the Features
 ----------------------